shuguang-52/2019-RemoteSens-AUSSC/README.md

 You can get IN, KSC and SS dataset by [download_datasets.py](https://github.com/shuguang-52/FDSSC/blob/master/download_datasets.py).
 Or you can download IN, KSC and SS dataset at here [here](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes).

 ### Houston dataset
 The Houston dataset is provide by the Hyperspectral Image Analysis group and the NSF Funded Center for Airborne Laser Mapping (NCALM) at the University of Houston.
 The data sets was orginally used for the scientific purposes of the 2013 IEEE GRSS Data Fusion Contest.
 According to the [terms and conditions](http://hyperspectral.ee.uh.edu/xeadh4f2dftc13/copyright.txt), I cannot distribute the dataset to others.
-The dataset can be downloaded [here](http://hyperspectral.ee.uh.edu/?page_id=459) subject to the terms and conditions listed below.
+The dataset can be downloaded [here](http://hyperspectral.ee.uh.edu/?page_id=459) subject to the terms and conditions.

 ## Reproducing the results